adambard/learnxinyminutes-docs/tcsh.html.markdown

 # are executed, etc.
 # Any number of else-if pairs are possible; only one endif is needed.

-# check if we are a login shell
+# Check if we are a login shell
 if ( $?loginsh ) then
 	# check if you are on linux console (not X's terminal)
 	if ( $tty =~ tty* ) then